Azzurriii/Flappy-Ball-Game/README.md

 Release day: 19/12/2022

 # How to play
-Step one: Clone this repo to your device (Windows only).// Step two: Open the Flappy Ball 2022.exe file, press SPACE or left-mouse-click to fly higher and higher.//
+Step one: Clone this repo to your device (Windows only).\\
+Step two: Open the Flappy Ball 2022.exe file, press SPACE or left-mouse-click to fly higher and higher.\\